Emergency Room Errors in Washington State

 Telaré Law maintains an office in Kennewick at 819 South Auburn St. Our medical malpractice lawyers also have an office in Richland.
 We see medical malpractice patients and victims at their homes or the hospital when necessary.

-Contact our experienced Kennewick emergency room mistake lawyers today for help
+Contact our experienced lawyers in WA today for help

 ER doctors will always argue that emergency care is different than other types of medical care.
 At Telaré Law, we know that’s just an excuse – not a defense.
 Emergency room doctors are trained to handle emergencies.
 They need to provide quality care that is part of their job duties.